 See the latest vacancies and find out about working for MSF UKJobs in the UK

-We are providing medical care to some of the most vulnerable in the UK
+We provided medical care to some of the most vulnerable people in the UK

-An MSF team is providing nursing and logistics support at the London COVID CARE Centre, in partnership with the University College London Hospitals NHS Foundation Trust (UCLH) Find & Treat team.
+An MSF team provided nursing and logistics support at the London Covid Care Centre, in partnership with the University College London Hospitals NHS Foundation Trust (UCLH) Find & Treat team.

-The project provides rapid testing, accommodation in which to self-isolate, and medical care for members of the homeless community with suspected or confirmed COVID-19.
+The project provided rapid testing, accommodation in which to self-isolate, and medical care for members of the homeless community with suspected or confirmed COVID-19.